PDF reports and automated reporting

 - Let monitoring collect data for at least 24 hours

-- Then generate reports with meaningful data
+- Then generate reports with actual data

-Test Flows + Reports β
+Test flows + Reports

 While reports currently focus on monitoring data, you can: